Central and West Asia

 |05B - Non-health||

-No amount/estimate: May 20, residents in Almaty can defer utility payments for March and April until the end of 2020 with no fines or penalty.
-Reimbursement of utilities expenses for April and May in amount of KZT15,000 will also be provided for socially vulnerable groups.
+(i) No amount/estimate: May 20, residents in Almaty can defer utility payments for March and April until the end of 2020 with no fines or penalty.
+Reimbursement of utilities expenses for April and May in amount of KZT15,000 will also be provided for socially vulnerable groups; (ii) No amount/estimate: July, The government announced a new round of income support payments of KZT42,500 to certain categories of the population.

 |06 - Budget reallocation info_outline|